 As this orchid is native to Mexico, it likes slightly hotter temperatures during the daytime and cooler nighttime temperatures.
 To ensure that your orchid grows well and stays happy, keep your daytime temperatures between 80°F to 85°F (27°C to 29°C).

-The nighttime temperatures can drop down to a range between 70°F and 75°F (21°C to 24°C).
-This orchid also likes a temperature shift between the summer and winter months as well that mirror the daytime and nighttime temperatures.
+Nighttime temperatures can drop down to a range between 70°F and 75°F (21°C to 24°C).
+Mexipediums also like a temperature shift between the summer and winter months as well that mirror the daytime and nighttime temperatures.

-If you're growing this orchid from seed, they need lower light until you see growth starting.
-Once this starts, you can gradually increase the light levels to bright partially shaded light.
+If you're growing this orchid from seed, they need low light until you see growth starting.
+Once this starts, you can gradually increase the light levels to bright, partially shaded light.
 Ideally, you want your orchid to get the bright morning sunlight and avoid the hotter afternoon sun.

 This orchid does well in bright east-facing windows or shaded west-facing windows.
-If your orchid is getting too much sun, the leaves are prone to sunburn.
-You can add netting over this orchid to help break up the sunlight and protect the leaves.
+If it is gets too much sun, the leaves are prone to sunburn.
+You can add netting to help break up the sunlight and protect the leaves.

 Water and Humidity